IECC Duct Testing

 1. The duct system shall be located completely within the continuos air barrier and within the thermal envelope.

-- The air handler is located completely within the continuous air barrier and within the building thermal envelope.
+The air handler is located completely within the continuous air barrier and within the building thermal envelope.

-The duct leakage, as measured either by a rough-in test of the ducts or a post-construction total system leakage test to outside the building thermal envelope in accordance with Section R403.3.4, is less than or equal to 1.5 cubic feet per minute per 100 square feet of conditioned floor area served by the duct system.
+2.1.
+The duct leakage, as measured either by a rough-in test of the ducts or a post-construction total system leakage test to outside the building thermal envelope in accordance with Section R403.3.5, is less than or equal to 1.5 cubic feet per minute per 100 square feet of conditioned floor area served by the duct system.

+2.2.
 The ceiling insulation R-value installed against and above the insulated duct is greater than or equal to the proposed ceiling insulation R-value, less the R-value of the insulation on the duct.

 Priority Energy can provide a solution for all of your duct testing and sealing needs.
 Give us a call!